A lawyer shall not:

-With regard to paragraph (b), it is not improper to pay a witness's expenses or to compensate an expert witness on terms permitted by law.
+With regard to paragraph (b), it is not improper to pay a witness as provided in paragraph (g).

 Paragraph (f) permits a lawyer to advise employees of a client to refrain from giving information to another party, for the employees may identify their interests with those of the client.
 See also Rule 4.2.

-Paragraph (g) carries over the provision of former DR 7-109(C) concerning the payment of funds to a witness.
-Compensation of a witness may not be based on the content of the witness's testimony or the result in the proceeding.
-A lawyer may pay a witness reasonable compensation for time lost and for expenses reasonably incurred in attending the proceeding.
+Paragraph (g) concerns the payment of funds to a witness.
+Compensation of a witness may not be based on the content of the witness’s testimony or the result in the proceeding.
+A lawyer may pay a witness reasonable compensation for time lost and for expenses reasonably incurred in preparing for or attending the proceeding.
 A lawyer may pay a reasonable fee for the professional services of an expert witness.

-Paragraph (h) is taken from former DR 7-105(A), but it prohibits filing or threatening to file disciplinary charges as well as criminal charges solely to obtain an advantage in a private civil matter.
-The word "private" has been added to make clear that a government lawyer may pursue criminal or civil enforcement, or both criminal and civil enforcement, remedies available to the government.
-This rule is never violated by a report under Rule 8.3 made in good faith because the report would not be made "solely" to gain an advantage in a civil matter.
+Paragraph (h) prohibits filing or threatening to file disciplinary charges as well as criminal charges solely to obtain an advantage in a private civil matter.
+The word “private” makes clear that a government lawyer may pursue criminal or civil enforcement, or both criminal and civil enforcement, remedies available to the government.
+This Rule is never violated by a report under Rule 8.3 made in good faith because the report would not be made “solely” to gain an advantage in a civil matter.

-Paragraph (i) is taken from former DR 7-106(C)(8) concerning conduct before a tribunal that manifests bias or prejudice based on race, sex, religion, national origin, disability, age, or sexual orientation of any person.
+Paragraph (i) concerns conduct before a tribunal that manifests bias or prejudice based on race, sex, religion, national origin, disability, age, or sexual orientation of any person.
 When these factors are an issue in a proceeding, paragraph (i) does not bar legitimate advocacy.